raspberrypilearning/mandala/en/step_2.md

 --- /task ---

-You should see some shapes stacked on top of each other.
-Because a mandala is circular, adding to the code will make it look more like a mandala pattern
+You should see the beginning of a mandala pattern.
+Now add more **parameters** or requirements of your pattern function.

 --- task ---